-\paragraph{The impact of the channel-spatial attention block} \ In this case, to evaluate the effect of the proposed channel-spatial attention block on vision transformer, we report the model performance of the proposed model and the original ViT.
+In this case, to evaluate the effect of the proposed spectral-spatial attention block on vision transformer, we report the model performance of the proposed model and the original ViT.
 The results are shown in {Table.~\ref{table:6}}.
-It has demonstrated that our proposed model with channel-spatial attention block has better classification performance for crop N status estimation than that of ViT.
+It has demonstrated that our proposed model with spectral-spatial attention block has better classification performance for crop N status estimation than that of ViT.

-\paragraph{The computational cost with and without the cross-covariance attention} \ In this case, we calculate and report the GPU usage of three models with increased input image size.
-The inference GPU memory usage of the ResNet, the original VIT, and the proposed CSVT are shown in {Fig.~\ref{FIG:10}}.
-Our proposed CSVT has linear computational complexity with the size of the input image, which makes it possible to scale to much larger image size (1600×1600 with 16GB GPU memory and 1344×1344 with 12GB GPU memory).
-The original VIT has quadratic computational complexity to the image size, which can only handle images with a size of 896×896 in 16 GB GPU memory and 784×784 in 12 GB GPU memory.
-Meanwhile, the proposed model has better computational efficiency and utilization than that of ResNet with a larger image.

-\subsubsection{Evaluation of the generalizability of the proposed model using independent datasets}
+\subsection{Evaluation of the generalizability of the proposed model using independent datasets}

-\ To evaluate the generalizability of the proposed CSVT model, we evaluate the trained model on independent drone datasets captured in every growing stage, including Tillering \& Stem Extension, Heading \& Flowering and Ripening \& Maturity.
+To evaluate the generalizability of the proposed SSVT model, we evaluate the trained model on independent drone datasets captured at every growing stage, including Tillering \& Stem Extension, Heading \& Flowering and Ripening \& Maturity.
 The performance of the trained model on each growing stage are reported in {Fig.~\ref{FIG:11}}.